WebOrigami/docs/src/content/language/fileTypes.md

 Origami assumes that text files are encoded in [UTF-8](https://en.wikipedia.org/wiki/UTF-8).

 See more about [working with text documents](documents.html) in Origami.

+## TypeScript files

+If you are running Node v23.6.0 or later, Origami can load TypeScript `.ts` files the same as `.js` files (above).
+This only strips out type information; it does not support using any TypeScript-specific language transformations.

 ### WebAssembly files